Office 365 for Students, Faculty, and Staff: Troubleshoot Installation and activation

-In some cases activation or OneDrive sign-ins simply do not seem to work using the standard sign-in IDs.
-If this happens, you might try some of the following alternate forms.
+In some cases activation or OneDrive sign-ins do not seem to work using the standard sign-ins.
+If this happens, try some of the following alternate forms.

 - A previous activation sign-in which was of this form (with an extra "ad"): firstname.lastname@example.org

 - For coordinate campuses, try with and without your campus designation, for example: email@example.com or firstname.lastname@example.org

 Microsoft Office at the U, General Information - z.umn.edu/msoffice

 Microsoft Office for University-owned computers - see download.software.umn.edu